wizcamp/wizcamp-realms-demo/session-guides/SESSION-10.md

 ### Your Game's Public URL

-Your game is available at:
+Your game is available at
 ```
 https://your-username.github.io/your-repo-name/
 ```